 Entitlement to health services

 Entitlement to health services is primarily based on residency and means, rather than on your payment of tax or pay-related social insurance (PRSI).
 Any person, regardless of nationality, who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland has eligibility to health services.
-You are ordinarily resident if you are living in Ireland and have lived here, or intend to live here, for at least one year.
+You are ordinarily resident if you have been living in Ireland for at least a year or you intend to live here for at least one year.

 Depending on their circumstances, short-term visitors to Ireland may be entitled to health services that are free or subsidised.